Nike Wildhorse 7 Review

 Our Analysis and Test Results

 Upon strapping these things on, our testers felt like they had armor on their feet.
 Protection is the strong suit of the Wild Horse 7.
 They have a stack height of 22.5mm under the heel and 14.5mm under the forefoot.
-The React foam is both cush and durable and feels a tad firmer to us than the EVA foam used in much of the competition.
+The React foam is cushy and durable and feels a tad firmer to us than the EVA foam used in much of the competition.
 This model doesn't have an air pocket, but while running with the Wild Horse on one foot and the Terra Kiger on the other, the Wild Horse still felt cushier.
 There is also a segmented rock plate that effectively blunts the impact of sharp rocks across the length of the shoe.
 Up top, the toe bumper comes well over the end of the shoe, and there is a snug collar around the ankle to keep out dust and small pebbles.
-It's effective, and the shoe is still easy to get on and off.
+It's effective, negating the need for a gaiter, and the shoe is still easy to get on and off.

 The traction on this shoe performs great on hard-packed dirt, pebbles, and sand, much like the Terra Kiger, though the lugs are somewhat farther apart, making them better at shedding mud.
-It uses the same high abrasion rubber as its cousin, which suffers from the same lack of traction on more slippery surfaces like smooth granite.
+It uses the same high-abrasion rubber as its cousin, which suffers from the same lack of traction on more slippery surfaces like smooth granite.

 We find that shoes with Vibram rubber perform better on slicker terrain.
 For the deserts of the Southwest, where grippy sandstone and sandy trails are par for the course, the Wild Horse 7 thrives, but for true mountain running or wetter climates with slick roots and leaves, the traction is lacking.

 The Wild Horse 7 is not quite as stable as shoes with a lower stack height, but they are much less wobbly than we expected them to be.
 The overbuilt heel provides a good platform for heel strikers, and the lacing system does a good job of ensuring that the feet don't slide around.
-That said, those new to trail running may prefer a shoe with a wider platform (like the Terra Kiger) as they become accustomed to the undulating, often uneven surfaces encountered when trail running.
+That said, those new to trail running may prefer a shoe with a broader platform (like the Terra Kiger) as they become accustomed to the undulating, often uneven surfaces encountered when trail running.

 For medium to narrow feet, the Wild Horse feels very comfortable.
 They fit true to size, and they seem to accommodate high volume feet a little better than the Terra Kiger.
 The tongue is nicely padded and stays comfortable even after you crank down the laces, and the ankle collar is soft and supple, creating no uncomfortable pressure on the Achilles.
-Despite the ankle collar and the tongue padding, we found these shoes still drained and dried quickly after we tramped through creeks and streams.
+Despite the ankle collar and the tongue padding, we found these shoes still drained and dried quickly after tramping through creeks and streams.